-The only material contract applicable to the Funds is the Trust Agreement between the Trustee and the Manager referred to under "Name, Formation and History of the Funds".
-A copy of this agreement is available for inspection at the head office of the Manager during business hours.
+The only material contracts applicable to the Funds are (i) the Trust Agreement between the Trustee and the Manager referred to under "Name, Formation and History of the Funds" and (ii) solely in respect of the Class W Units of the applicable Funds, the agreements between the Manager and Wellington, as principal distributor, referred to under "Responsibility for Mutual Fund Administration - Principal Distributor".
+Copies of these agreements are available on SEDAR and for inspection at the head office of the Manager during business hours.